MrMaxie/nodi-web/src/main/concepts/index.md

 There are multiple things that this project will don't provide you and don't cover even in this documentation, but they are just useful for every project.
 Instead of forcing people to follow rules we prefer to encourage you to read the terms.
 Before you will start work with Nodi, read about:

 - Linting
-  - ESLint
-  - StyleLint
 - TypeScript
 - Testing

 ## TypeScript

 One of main things required to understand this project is knowlage about TypeScript.
-TypeScript is superset of ECMAScript (that means every ECMAScript file is correct TypeScript, but not every TypeScript file is correct ECMAScript) and is transcompiled to ECMAScript.
+TypeScript is superset of ECMAScript (that means every ECMAScript file is correct TypeScript, but not every TypeScript file is correct ECMAScript) and is transcompiled to ECMAScript (also JavaScript in our meaning).
 This tool allows us to:

 - standardize types syntax
 - get correct hints in IDEs